brendym/Java-Programming-Solving-Problems-with-Software/README.md

 What I have learned in this course thus far:

 1- Edit, compile, and run a Java program;

 2- Use conditionals and loops in a Java program;

-3- Use Java API documentation in writing programs.
+3- Use Java API documentation in writing programs;

 4- Debug a Java program using the scientific method;

 5- Write a Java method to solve a specific problem;

 6- Develop a set of test cases as part of developing a program;

-7- Create a class with multiple methods that work together to solve a problem; and 8- Use divide-and-conquer design techniques for a program that uses multiple methods.
+7- Create a class with multiple methods that work together to solve a problem;

+8- Use divide-and-conquer design techniques for a program that uses multiple methods.